kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(ii\) Unless the respondent requests a hearing not later than 15 days after the date the respondent received a final notice of proposed civil penalty, the final notice of proposed civil penalty becomes an order imposing civil penalty.

-\(iii\) Unless an appeal is filed with the FAA decisionmaker in accordance with §406.175, if the administrative law judge finds that a violation occurred and determines that a civil penalty, in an amount found appropriate by the administrative law judge, is warranted, an initial decision of an administrative law judge under subpart B of this part becomes an order imposing civil penalty.
+\(iii\) Unless an appeal is filed with the FAA decisionmaker in accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.175   Appeal from initial decision.|§406.175]], if the administrative law judge finds that a violation occurred and determines that a civil penalty, in an amount found appropriate by the administrative law judge, is warranted, an initial decision of an administrative law judge under subpart B of this part becomes an order imposing civil penalty.

 \(iv\) Unless a complaint is filed with a United States district court in accordance with §406.176, if the FAA decisionmaker finds that a violation occurred and determines that a civil penalty, in an amount found appropriate by the FAA decisionmaker, is warranted, a final decision and order of the FAA decisionmaker under subpart B of this part becomes an order imposing civil penalty.
 If a person seeks judicial review not later than 60 days after the final decision and order has been served on the respondent, the final decision and order is stayed.